The Secret Behind Your Favorite Pizza Topping

-In fact, pepperoni has ascended to being the most beloved topping in America, according to a February 2019 poll from YouGov Omnibus, a public opinion and data company.
+Pepperoni has ascended to being the most beloved topping in America, according to a February 2019 poll from YouGov, a public opinion and data company.
 The company asked 1,212 pizza eaters about their top three pizza toppings.
-And it turns out, most respondents take the meat lovers pizza, please.
-Fifty-two percent of respondents said pepperoni is their favorite pizza addition, followed by sausage (34 percent) and mushroom (31 percent).
+And it turns out, most respondents will take the meat lovers pizza, please.
+Fifty-two percent of respondents said pepperoni is their favorite pizza addition, followed by sausage (34%) and mushroom (31%).

 Who made the first pepperoni pizza?